12 Common Types of Industrial Sewing Threads Used in the Garment Industry

 Natural Fiber Threads

-You’ll find cotton and silk dominate natural-thread options: cotton gives a soft hand, good dye uptake and tolerates high-heat pressing, making it ideal for poplin, shirts and quilting; silk delivers a smooth, low-bulk finish suited to luxury garments and fine hems.
-In practice, you’ll typically select 40–60 wt cotton for general seams and finer silk weights for couture details to preserve the garment’s drape and appearance.
+Cotton and silk dominate natural-thread options.
+Cotton gives a soft hand, good dye uptake, and tolerates high-heat pressing, making it ideal for poplin, shirts, and quilting.
+Silk delivers a smooth, low-bulk finish suited to luxury garments and fine hems.
+Typically, you’ll select 40–60 wt cotton for general seams and finer silk weights for couture details to preserve the garment’s drape.

 Synthetic Fiber Threads

-You should use polyester or nylon when strength, abrasion resistance and consistent dye performance matter: polyester is the go-to for general-purpose and high-speed production; nylon is chosen where stretch recovery is required, such as swimwear and technical apparel.
-For heavy-duty seams you’ll commonly specify 30–40 wt high-tenacity polyester to avoid seam failure under repeated stress.
+Polyester and nylon are essential when strength and abrasion resistance matter.
+Polyester is the go-to for general-purpose and high-speed production.
+Nylon is chosen where stretch recovery is required, such as swimwear and technical apparel.
+For heavy-duty seams, 30–40 wt high-tenacity polyester is commonly specified to avoid seam failure under repeated stress.

 Blended Fiber Threads